elucid503/PWLProject/README.md

 ---

 ## Project Statement
 This software application performs advanced text analysis with the goal of comparing articles about the same topic/news.
-The application can read multiple articles on a specific topic, analyze their content for word frequency, unique vocabulary, and sentiment.
+The application can read multiple articles on a specific topic, analyze their content for word frequency, unique vocabulary, and sentiment and they rank them from most positive to negative.

 ---